 » Wizz Air.
 This transaction was a secondary placing by a private equity investor, Indigo Partners, who were looking to sell their entire stake in this fast growing, FTSE 250 listed airline focused on central and eastern European routes.
 After acquiring the shares at a discount to the prevailing market price prior to the announcement, RC Brown have taken advantage of their recent strong performance.
 They have gradually reduced the holding and locked in this gain.

-As you can see from these examples, discretionary managers can broaden the investment universe available to private clients.
+As you can see from these examples discretionary managers, particularly boutique managers, can broaden the investment universe available to private clients.
 Importantly, and where we believe RC Brown deliver a further competitive edge, is the way they apply these investments to their bespoke direct equity portfolios and pass on cost savings in lower overall charges to the client.

-This article was created for the DISCUS website based on a interview with Robert Clark to identify how wholesale market opportunities gives them an investment edge.
+This article was created for the DISCUS website to highlight the challenges of differentiation in the DFM market, with a spotlight on RC Brown’s approach.
 To find out more about RC Brown please visit their dedicated page here.